kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 ## Summary

 This proposal adds a new well-known label `service.kubernetes.io/endpoint-controller-name` to Kubernetes Services.
-This label disables the default Kubernetes EndpointSlice, EndpointSlice Mirroring and Endpoints controllers for the services where this label is applied and delegates the control of EndpointSlices to a custom EndpointSlice controller.
+This label disables the default Kubernetes EndpointSlice, EndpointSlice Mirroring and Endpoints controllers for the services where this label is applied (even for services with non-empty selector) and delegates the control of EndpointSlices to a custom EndpointSlice controller.

 ## Motivation